aquasecurity/trivy-module-wordpress/README.md

-# Trivy WoredPress Module
+# Trivy WordPress Module

-This module provides a more in-depth investigation of Wordpress detection.
+This module provides a more in-depth investigation of WordPress detection.

 ## Set up